CodeYourFuture/syllabus-archive/html-css/lesson1.md

 2. Fork this repo and follow the instructions on the README - https://github.com/Code-Your-Future/html-css-project

 (If you need help with Forking - then refer back to [this tutorial](https://help.github.com/articles/fork-a-repo/))

+### Optional

+3. Try changing the appearance of the `bikes-for-refugees` page without touching the HTML.
+Can you move the sidebar to the left side of the page?
+Can you reverse the order of "upcoming events", by putting "help us cycle" first and "join us for our fundraiser" last?

+4. Finish the stretch goal from the last exercise.
+Extract all the CSS that you would like to be able to use in other websites into a separate file.
+This file should be in a separate repository, and published under `your-username.github.io/style.css`.
+Determine the URL of this file and load it alongside your original CSS file in `index.html`.

 ## Prepare for the next class
 3. (Est. 4-5 hours) Complete the first three lessons in this course on [Responsive Web Design Fundamentals](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893).
 You should complete **Why Responsive?**, **Starting Small** and **Building Up**. *Don't worry if you don't have a phone you can use for Remote Debugging.
 You can use the browser's Device Emulation instead.*